 Tips for travelling with diabetes

-You may have a regular routine while living with diabetes at home, so it's worth considering having a plan for when you go away.
-Here are some of our top travel tips for diabetics:
+You may have a regular routine while living with diabetes at home, so it's worth considering having a plan when travelling with diabetes for when you go away.
+Here are some of some top travel tips for diabetics:

 - Make sure your chosen travel insurance policy covers the costs associated with diabetes